 If you don't have the files, please run the 'setup_batchmode_key' command:

+where 'numNodes' is the number of compute nodes that you need to use.
 To use TotalView, first load the TotalView modulefile to set the correct environment settings with the following command:

 % module load totalview

 Because of a SLURM integration issue, you have to follow the following steps to start a debugging session, instead of the previous way of running the totalview command with an executable name in one command.

 Just type 'totalview' at a Unix prompt.
 A window titled 'TotalView Debugger' will open.